Windsor

 1. Tickets: Windsor Castle is a popular tourist destination, so purchasing tickets online in advance is highly recommended.
 This allows you to choose your preferred time slot and avoid long queues.
 Tickets can be purchased through the Royal Collection Trust website: https://tickets.rct.uk/basket.

-2. Tours: Guided tours by the Royal Collection Trust offer a deeper understanding of the castle’s history and treasures.
+2. Tours: The Royal Collection Trust offers guided tours that offer a deeper understanding of the castle’s history and treasures.
 Several tour options are available, catering to different interests and time constraints.

 3. Opening Times: Opening hours for Windsor Castle can vary depending on the season and the day of the week.
 It’s crucial to check the official website https://www.rct.uk/ for the most up-to-date information before your visit.
 Generally, the castle is closed on Tuesdays and Wednesdays, and St. George’s Chapel is closed on Sundays.